-Epilogue: The Consolidating of the Health Departments in Summit County, Ohio
+Consolidating Health Departments in Summit County, Ohio: A One Year Retrospective

 This report provides an overview of the eight major strategic and operational challenges the newly formed Summit County Public Health Department faced as it worked through its first year of transition after consolidating three local public health districts into a unified public health organization.
 The challenges involved implementing new overall strategic decisions, adjusting personnel and […]